 Especially relevant, famous cultural-historic monuments in this area are: the Roman necropolis in Mala Kopasnica originating from 2nd century AD, the Eastern Roman town of Justiniana Prima built in 535 AD.

 By the legend there was great lake by the settled area in that time.
 When it dried, it become hazel territory (hazel is Les in Serbian).
-During the era of Turks ruling of the territory name for today’s Leskovac was Hisar, that means fortress
+That’s how Leskovac got it’s name.
+Yet, during the era of Turks ruling of the territory name for today’s Leskovac was Hisar, that means fortress.

 Top post by Koridanaselje CC BY-SA 3.0